blackflux/robo-config-plugin/test/projects/assorted/@sls-closedsource-react/CONFDOCS.md

 #### :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-dockerserverless-react">docker/#serverless-react</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-dockerserverless-react">`index`</a>)

-Manage react docker test configuration for serverless project.
+Manage react docker test configuration for react serverless project.

 <table>
   <tbody>